-This title is used exclusively by WordPress media library in order to screen the lists of multimedia files.
-It helps to find a specific file.
-It keeps everything in order as well as it sorts images in WordPress media library.
+This title is used exclusively by the WordPress media library to screen the lists of multimedia files.
+It helps to find a specific folder.
+It keeps everything in order as well as sorts of images in the WordPress media library.

-In WordPress you also have Image Title Attribute, which serves as a proper name of an image.
-It is also important for SEO.
+In WordPress, you also have Image Title Attribute, which serves as a proper name of an image.
+It is also essential for SEO.